Nick Fortes Player Props: Marlins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 12th in MLB.
+- The Diamondbacks pitching staff ranks 18th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Diamondbacks have a 4.82 team ERA that ranks 20th among all league pitching staffs.
+- The Diamondbacks have a 4.87 team ERA that ranks 22nd across all league pitching staffs.

-- Diamondbacks pitchers combine to allow 21 total home runs at a rate of 1.6 per game (fourth-most in baseball).
+- Diamondbacks pitchers combine to give up 21 total home runs at a clip of 1.5 per game (to rank 25th in the league).

-- Bumgarner (0-1) gets the start for the Diamondbacks, his third of the season.
+- The Diamondbacks will look to Nelson (1-0) in his third start of the season.

-- In his most recent time out -- in relief on Wednesday -- the left-hander threw 2/3 innings against the Milwaukee Brewers while surrendering hits.
+- His last time out was on Sunday against the Los Angeles Dodgers, when the righty threw six innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.